Multi Engine Training Strategy

 👉 The result is a rating that may meet requirements – but does not always translate into real confidence or understanding.

-This is why understanding the broader airline pilot training path is critical before deciding when to begin multi-engine training.
+This is why understanding the broader how to become an airline pilot is critical before deciding when to begin multi-engine training.

 👉 The result is a rating that may meet requirements – but does not always translate into real confidence or understanding.